 In the past few months, have you ever had difficult moments and the doubt of having to live through another season of waiting?

 "The difficult moments are when you get behind the wheel of a car and go slow.
-At Renault it never happened to me.
+At Renault, it never happened to me.
 I tested the R24, the single-seater from last season: there is no doubt about it, the Renault engineers did an extraordinary job.
-The only unknown, to be assessed in the race, is reliability, given that this year the engine has to live for two weekends,'including free practice and qualifying.
+The only unknown, to be assessed in the race, is reliability, given that this year the engine has to live for two weekends, including free practice and qualifying.
 All the tests were conducted in Spain with rather low temperatures.
-Here in Melbourne it's much warmer, and in Malaysia we'll find 40 °C: quite a challenge for engine reliability".
+Here in Melbourne, it's much warmer, and in Malaysia, it’ll be 40°C: quite a challenge for engine reliability".

 "I'm confident.
 So far they have behaved very well".

-From this year, the driver also counts: those who drive aggressively risk excessive consumption: how does this compare with Alonso who has an impetuous approach?
+From this year, the driver also counts: those who drive aggressively risk excessive tyre degradation: how does this compare with Alonso who has an impetuous approach?

 "The Michelin tyres have held up even for him, who uses the front tyres a lot.
-However it's true: the driver will have to manage tyre consumption throughout the race.
+However, it's true: the driver will have to manage tyre degradation throughout the race.
 Beware of mistakes in the last ten to fifteen laps".

 Do you like the new rules?